 Last but Not Least: Foster a Safe Working Environment

 The workplace should be a supportive, safe environment.
 Make sure you address any issues that can hinder that, such as nurse bullying that threatens patient and nurse safety, intergenerational conflict among nurses from different generations or backgrounds, interdisciplinary conflict, and more.
 There are many excellent ways to reduce conflict and cultivate a positive workplace culture.
 Read more about confliction resolution in nursing on our blog.

-American Sentinel’s online MSN, Nursing Leadership and Organizational Management degree and DNP, Executive Leadership specialization are designed for experienced nurse professionals who seek to develop both management and leadership skills.
+American Sentinel’s online MSN, Nursing Leadership and Organizational Management and DNP Executive Leadership degree programs are designed for experienced nurse professionals who seek to develop management and leadership skills.
 Through case studies and hands-on course work, nurses examine the various human resource challenges facing an organization as well as the dynamic nature of the strategic planning and management processes.
-Courses cover long-range planning, including budgeting, analysis and reporting.
+Learn more today by attending an Open House.